soraasher/soraasher/README.md

 — multifandom . ambivert . awkward . omnisexual & cupioromantic . chionophile . allergic to people irl .

-|| • 𝗶𝗺𝗽𝗼𝗿𝘁𝗮𝗻𝘁 𝗻𝗼𝘁𝗲 ! - don't expect me to be bubbly all the time . laggy / low internet connection . attachment issues . can be sensitive sometimes .ghoster. (?) . talkative , shy .. °
+|| • 𝗶𝗺𝗽𝗼𝗿𝘁𝗮𝗻𝘁 𝗻𝗼𝘁𝗲 ! - don't expect me to be bubbly all the time . laggy / low internet connection . attachment issues . can be sensitive sometimes .ghoster. (?) . talkative , shy .. ° (*

+°I'm cringe and immature sometimes!

-· clingy, or distant at times . comfort , feel free to vent , but don't always expect me to reply , though I am a good listener . this app is connected to my dump acc and disc . i take 𝘀𝗼𝗺𝗲 things seriously .. i adore cat pics.// animals, including you.
+· clingy, or distant at times . comfort , feel free to vent , but don't always expect me to reply , though I am a good listener .

+this app is connected to my dump acc and disc .

+i take 𝘀𝗼𝗺𝗲 things seriously ..

+i adore cat pics.// animals, including you.

- a fellow music lover , pls dont be shy to give suggestions . also if anything, i could be very inappropriate or rude at times , so please feel free to correct me or tell me that you're uncomfortable with my actions › as they'd just pop/randomly show up .
+ a fellow music lover , pls dont be shy to give suggestions .

+  also if anything, i could be very inappropriate or rude at times , so please feel free to correct me or tell me that you're uncomfortable with my actions › as they'd just pop/randomly show up .

  } i make jokes such as " kms , smtih , iwd , kys , jump , sm , cm , suck my d/ , etc. " to people who're comfortable with it.